Database Connection Optionslink

 )

-TIP: To track the progress of this script, remove the
+TIP: To track the progress of the

-flag and add the-v
+flag with the-v

-flag to enable verbose logging.
-Without the flag, you will not see confirmation when the script finishes running successfully.
+flag, you will not see detailed logs of the connection process or confirmation when the script finishes running successfully.
+However,autossh

 Field | Value | Description |